igorvgp/DS-health-insurance-cross-sell/README.md

 # Health Insurance Cross-Selling
-### Using Machine Learning to rank a list of customers most likely to buy a Car Insurance for a cross-sell campaign.
+*Using Machine Learning to rank a list of customers most likely to buy a Car Insurance for a cross-sell campaign*

 ![alt_text](https://github.com/igorvgp/DS-health-insurance-cross-sell/blob/main/media/health-insurance.jpg)
+*The in-depth Python code explanation is available in [this](https://nbviewer.org/github/igorvgp/DS-health-insurance-cross-sell/blob/a9b98fa99501fc392dcd7942fc1c18b3c4999f20/Notebooks/health-insurance-cross-sell.html) Jupyter Notebook.*
 ## 1. Abstract

 This Data Science Project was inspired by this [kaggle Challenge](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction) and presents the development of a Classification Machine Learning Model, more specifically a Learning to Rank Model, used to generate a propensity score to purchase a new product for a company's customer list.